- Home

 - 1945

-- The last German troops retreat from Finland's soil in Lapland, ending the Lapland War.
-Military acts of Second World War end in Finland.
+- World War II: The last German troops retreat from Finnish soil in Lapland, ending the Lapland War.
+Military actions of the Second World War end in Finland.

 - 1944